João Bernardo Vieira: Body transferred

-In November 2020, at the initiative of President Umaro Sissoco Embaló, Vieira's body was reinterred in the bow declaring that the late president is the national heritage of Guinea Bissau.
-The corpse was again buried in the Fortaleza de São José da Amura along with other heads of state such as Malam Bacai Sanhá and Kumba Ialá, in the fortress where the General Staff of the Guinea-Bissau Armed Forces works.
+In November 2020, at the initiative of President Umaro Sissoco Embaló, Vieira's body was reinterred in the bow declaring that the late president is the national heritage of Guinea-Bissau.
+The corpse was again buried in the Fortaleza de São José da Amura along with other heads of state such as Malam Bacai Sanhá and Kumba Ialá, in the fortress where the General Staff of the Revolutionary Armed Forces of the People work.